Exceeding Expectations through Extraordinary Landscapes

 5. Water Consistency: Be consistent with your watering schedule.
 Regular and consistent watering helps establish healthy root systems, especially during the initial growth phase.

-6. Adjust with Seasons: As the seasons change, adjust your watering routine accordingly.
-Reduce watering during cooler months and increase it during hotter, drier periods.
+6. Adjust with Seasons: Reduce watering during cooler months and increase it during hotter, drier periods.

 Watering Established Plants in Landscaping